 Try It Out

-Don’t buy your pillow without laying hands, and your head, on it.
+Don’t buy your pillow without laying your hands, and your head, on it.
 If you can, lie down as though you’re going to sleep on it and see how it feels.
 Make sure your head feels in line with your spine, that your neck feels supported, and that you like the way the material squashes (or doesn’t squash) under your head.

 Get New Pillows Regularly